Abelian varieties not isogenous to Jacobians over global fields: Proofs of the main theorems

 We will base change to an uncountable field $k$, and prove the statement there (from which the original statement clearly follows).

-For any $M$, consider the set $S_M$ of points $x_1$ for which one can find distinct $x_2,\dots,x_M$ such that $\ds\bigcap_{i=1}^m \cD_{x_i}\neq E$.
+For any $M$, consider the set $S_M$ of points $x_1$ for which one can find distinct $x_2,\dots,x_M$ such that $\ds\bigcap_{i=1}^M \cD_{x_i}\neq E$.
 This is clearly a constructible set, so is either finite or co-finite.
 Moreover the set $S_M$ is clearly descending (perhaps non-strictly) with $M$.
 It follows that if $S_M$ is not eventually empty, then $\bigcap_M S_M\neq\emptyset.$ Thus we may find a point $x_1$ which is contained in this intersection.

-We may now iterate with $x_2$, etc.., to produce a countably infinite sequence of points $x_i$ such that $\ds\bigcap_{i=1}^m \cD_{x_i}\neq E$ for any positive integer $m$.
-By Noetherianity this intersectio eventually stabilizes to a subvariety $E'$ properly containing $E$.
+We may now iterate with $x_2$, etc, to produce a countably infinite sequence of points $x_i$ such that $\ds\bigcap_{i=1}^m \cD_{x_i}\neq E$ for every positive integer $m$.
+By the Noetherian property, this intersection eventually stabilizes to a subvariety $E'$ properly containing $E$.
 This $E'$ is contained in infinitely many fibers of $\cD$ and hence in all of them.
 Thus $E'_F\subset\cD$ contradicting the definition of $E$.

 \end{proof}